act-rules/act-rules.github.io/_rules/document-has-headings-for-main-section-of-content-047fe0.md

 - When headings are rendered without sufficient visual cues, they are not perceived as headings by sighted users.
 In this case, passing this rule might still fail [Technique H69: Providing heading elements at the beginning of each section of content][tech h69] and [Success Criterion 2.4.1: Bypass blocks][sc241].
 Additionally, this is likely a failure of [Success Criterion 1.3.1: Info and Relationships][sc131].

 ## Background

+Neither this rule, nor technique [H69: Providing heading elements at the beginning of each section of content][tech h69], expects the heading to accurately describe its corresponding section.
+However, having non descriptive headings fails [Success Criterion 2.4.6: Headings and Labels](https://www.w3.org/TR/WCAG21/#headings-and-labels)

 - [Understanding Success Criterion 2.4.1: Bypass Blocks][usc241]
 - [H69: Providing heading elements at the beginning of each section of content][tech h69]